 - Watercress is believed by many to be an aphrodisiac.
-In Crete, islanders swear by its powers and ancient recipes are handed down from one generation to the next.
+In Crete, islanders swear by its powers, and ancient recipes are handed down from generation to generation.

 - Lewis and Clark regularly found watercress on their trek across the Louisiana Purchase.

 - Eating a bag of watercress is said to be a good cure for a hangover.

 - The U.S. Army planted watercress in the gardens of forts along the western trails, as food for their soldiers.

 - British vegetarian writer Colin Spencer said the Romans treated insanity with vinegar and watercress.